 Most Professional Development Training

 is voluntary.
-Between the freshmen and sophomore years, cadets may volunteer and compete for: 1- or 3-week base visit programs which allow them to experience life on an AF base and expose them to various career fields within the AF; freefall opportunities at the Air Force Academy; air assault school with the Army; and a multitude of other training programs.
-Between the junior and senior years, cadets may volunteer and compete for: base visit programs which allow them to shadow active-duty officers in their chosen career field; a specialized shadow program with the Office of Special Investigations; Cadet Training Assistant (CTA) duties at FT; and various other training programs.
+Throughout the entire 4-year program, cadets may volunteer and compete for various programs which allow them to experience life on an Air Force base and expose them to various career fields within the Air Force; freefall opportunities at the Air Force Academy; air assault school with the Army; and a multitude of other training programs.

 Qualified students may compete for duty as pilots, navigators, engineers,